 Summary

-The Department of Agriculture, Environment and Rural Affairs (DAERA) invites you to take part in the public consultation for Rural NI: Our New Approach 2026–2041.
+The Department of Agriculture, Environment and Rural Affairs (DAERA) invited participation in the public consultation for Rural NI: Our New Approach 2026–2041.

-We welcome contributions from everyone with an interest in rural communities.
-Share your views and help us understand, champion and support rural Northern Ireland.
+We welcomed contributions from everyone with an interest in rural communities, asking for views to help us understand, champion and support rural Northern Ireland.

 Documents